-Now that we’ve covered some basics in the previous chapters, let’s see how we can use Google Data Studio for visualizing online sales data in a dashboard.
+Now that we’ve covered some basics in the previous chapters, let’s see how we can use Looker Studio for visualizing online sales data in a dashboard.

 To give you an idea about what the finished product will look like, here’s a simple dashboard we’re going to build:

 We’ll build a dashboard that will help viewers understand the total sales and its trend over time.
 Moreover, the dashboard will show a simple indicator to determine which product categories have low or high sales.